Health Grants in Australia (All States) — 2026

 Cooperative Research Centres (CRC) Grants Program

-The CRC Grants Program provides funding to establish and operate Cooperative Research Centres that bring together researchers, industry, and other partners to conduct collaborative research.
-The program supports multiple active CRCs across various sectors including digital health, agriculture, manufacturing, energy, and environmental sustainability, with funding terms typically spanning 10 years.
+The CRC Grants Program funds collaborative research centres that bring together researchers, industry, and other partners to conduct research and development.
+The program supports multiple active CRCs across various sectors including digital health, agriculture, manufacturing, energy, and environmental solutions, with funding terms typically spanning 10 years.

 Ongoing·Up to $20,000,000